ckevinhill/ckhill-blog/content/posts/automation-is-governance.md

 This can completely bottleneck organization efforts to shift to data-driven/algorithm-driven business processes as well as starve your innovation pipeline.

+Possibly even worse this can lead to the "shadow" deployment of ML solutions that may have significant quality risks or regulatory risks.
+Because of work-arounds and customized development/deployment, Leadership may have little visiblity to the risk involved with the model deployment.

 ## Root Cause

 Ultimately, this is driven by a lack of standardizaion in Data Science projects.
 When you have not standardized your project structure, supporting platform and deployment architectures you are completely dependant on a human-driven (form-based) approach for governance over-sight.
 As indicated above, this will almost always lead to a non-ideal outcome.
 The Data Science organization should take the lead to define these standards ("eat your own dog food") in conjunction with supporting AI Engineering/MLOps organizations.